 Systematic Theology IV

-Students will take five classes through the online program of The Master’s University, which is an accredited institution.
+Students have the option of taking five classes through the online program of The Master’s University, which is an accredited institution.
 These courses will give each student an accurate understanding of how to study, interpret, and apply the Bible as well as a survey of the Old and New Testaments.
 One of the assignments is for students to read through the entire Bible over the course of the year.

 During eight-week blocks, students will take one or two of the courses listed below.
 For each class students should plan to spend approximately twelve to fifteen hours per week completing the required activities, which include viewing lectures and completing assignments.
 The Growth Year schedule provides several hours each day for this purpose.